 To display built-in properties, click on "Add property" and click on the wanted property.

-To reorder properties, click the Manage properties button on your collection header and use your mouse to drag the "Move" icon higher or lower.
+To change your property positions, click the Manage properties button on your collection header and use your mouse to drag the "Move" icon higher or lower.

 Display or hide properties from data table